401-advanced-javascript-Dante/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

 ![linked-list3](../../../assets/linkedlist3.jpg)

 Big O notation :
-here i made a counter so i can go through from the head to the tail even if you giving me the position from the end , then i go one through the linked list to get the value , if i don't used the counter here we can say O(n) , but long as i use it it will be O(n^2) .
+here i made a counter so i can go through from the head to the tail even if you giving me the position from the end , then i go one through the linked list to get the value , if i don't used the counter here we can say O(1) , but long as i use it it will be O(2n) .